NU-Digital-Cultures/Trout/README.md

 This research led us to the formation of our [problem statement](https://github.com/NU-Digital-Cultures/Trout/blob/tenant-talk/Project%20Direction/OurProblemStatement.md).
 However, by this point, we had also considered various framing devices that we wanted to adopt (see section 3).
 <br>

+Ultimately, we wanted to build upon what the Anti-Eviction Mapping Project achieves in their 'Tenants Rise Up!' section, which is using a combinaton approach of qualitative data to supplement qualitative, in order to fully capture the tenant experience.
+We felt that the use of qualitative data provided an essential 'community spirit' dimension to the project, which aligned succinctly with the consideration that this is a campaign project, which, fundamentally, although Tenant Talk is a city-based campaign, is still optimally encapsulated by the "individual-level networks that traverse them" (Breen and Eilstrup-Sangiovanni, 2023).
+This approach also bolstered our framing device of a digital zine, as zines have been historically created by "socially-outcasted" marginalised communities as a creative outlet for the expression of community issues and as a means for manufacturing an unique community identity (Heins, 2022, para.2-3).
+Section 4 provides more detail on this.

 # 3. Critical Reflection on the Context of Our Project
-Tenant Talk is situated within contextual critical theories and concepts to do with student renting.
+Tenant Talk is situated within contextual critical theories, concepts, and knowledge to do with student renting.
 <br>

 ## Gentrification